 Calcium channel blockers (CCBs)

-Calcium is needed by all muscle cells, including those of the heart and surrounding arteries, in order for the cells to contract.
+Calcium is needed by all muscle cells, including those of the heart and muscles and surrounding arteries, in order for the cells to contract.
 Calcium channel blockers (CCBs) inhibit the movement of calcium into muscle cells.
 The reduction in calcium reduces the force of the heart's muscular pumping action (cardiac contraction) and thereby reduces blood pressure.
 CCBs also relax the muscle cells surrounding the arteries to further reduce blood pressure.

 Three major types of calcium channel blockers are available.
 One type is the dihydropyridines, which do not slow the heart rate or cause other abnormal heart rates or rhythms (cardiac arrhythmias).
 Examples of these drugs include: